AxelSteinhage/Astimate/README.md

 Compiling:
 ----------

 The executable is ready to use in an UCI-capable chess-GUI in Windows (e.g. Arena http://www.playwitharena.de).
-However, if you need to compile the engine for your system, you need a the files Astimate3.cpp, Astimate.h, Astimate.pos and Astimate.tre and a c compiler.
+However, if you need to compile the engine for your system, you need the files Astimate3.cpp, Astimate.h, Astimate.pos and Astimate.tre and a c compiler.

 Compiling under Windows (example): Use for instance DevC++ (https://bloodshed-dev-c.de.softonic.com), set Compiler Options (under "Tools") to 64 or 32 bit Release, set the "Optimization Level" to "Highest" and "Language Standard ISO C++11" (under "Tools->Compiler Options->Settings->Code Generation"), select general compiler option "-mavx2" (if machine has avx2) and compile ("Execute->Compile").
 If machine has no avx, you need to comment out the line "#define USE_AVX2  1" near the beginning of the code.